 - Cash on hand to buy yourself a nourishing meal.
 You won’t be able to make intelligent or accurate decisions if you are fighting hunger pangs.

-- Food or MRE – invaluable if you have a bug out bag or time to pack some before you run.
+- Food and water – invaluable if you have a backpack or time to pack some before you run.

 - Drinking water.
 Even more essential than food.
 You’ll last a little while without food, but drinking water is basic for survival.
 Depending on the disaster, there might not be clean sources of water either, so your personal supply is vital.
 Also, what about carrying something with which to filter or purify water when your supply runs short?